BSc (Hons) Health and Social Care Management (Full Degree) with Foundation Year

 Mode of Delivery

-The BSc (Hons) Health and Social Care Management programme is delivered through a combination of formal lectures, seminars and personal tuition requiring attendance at the College for two full days per week.
-Additional learning resources are available through the College’s virtual learning environment.
+The BSc (Hons) Health and Social Care Management programme is delivered through a full-time of formal lectures, workshops and seminars.

 Develop a Higher Education Career in Health and Social Care